smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

 Remote connection as a simulation of Mobile side may be done in scope of the following proposal: [ATF support of additional transports (BT and USB)](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0126-atf-additional-transports.md).
 Or by using of Wi-Fi (TCP) transport, in this case additional implementation is not required.

 ### Open source implementation of Remote ATF Adapter

-Open source implementation of Remote Adapter Server will support appropriate transports to test open source SDL Core:
+Open source implementation of Remote Adapter Server will support appropriate transports to test open source SDL :
- - TCP for mobile connections (solution for usage of the additional transports for automated testing is provided in a separate proposal);
+- TCP for mobile connections (additional transports for automated testing provided in separate proposal)
- - Web socket for HMI communication
+- Web socket for HMI connection.

+Remote Adapter Server is a components with listed transport agnostic interfaces, so  OEM  can implement for another transports.
+API of Remote Adapter Server can be extended in case if OEM implementation of SDL requires any additional functionality.

+Open source implementation of Remote adapter server part of this proposal.
+Remote adapter server should be done using C++ programming language to provide make minimal latency and long list of supported platforms.
+Remote adapter server is running on the target, it communicate with SDL as HMI (using web socket for open source) and as mobile (using TCP for open source).
+Remote adapter server controlled via ATF(from host) via TCP.

-Remote Adapter Server will be written using C++ language, it should be maintained in [sdl_atf](https://github.com/smartdevicelink/sdl_atf) repository as part of ATF.
+Remote Client  should be maintained in [sdl_atf](https://github.com/smartdevicelink/sdl_atf)  repository as part of ATF.

-Remote Adapter Server should implement listed transport agnostic interfaces.
-Remote Adapter Server should be reimplemented for OEM in case OEM uses different HMI/mobile communication transport, or has additional transports for communication with SDL.
+Remote Client should be reimplemened for OEM in case if OEM use another HMI communication transport, or have any additional transports for communication with SDL.

-Remote Adapter Client will be implemented as lua shared library and will be part of ATF framework.

 ## Potential downsides